AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/images-and-files/organize-your-images-and-files-using-folders.md

    ![](assets/image2014-9-16-11-3a26-3a0.png)

-Alto cinco!
-Está tudo pronto para a utopia de pastas.
+Toque cinco!
+Tudo pronto para a utopia da pasta.

 >[!MORELIKETHIS]
 >